JogleLew/laptop-collector/README.md

 ## Configuarion

-the folder `config` should be placed in the same folder with the file `laptop.jar`.
+the folder `config` should be placed in the same folder as the file `laptop.jar`.

 `fid.txt` used to store the fid, for macOS Sierra, it is 557.